For almost two decades, homeowners looking to go solar have had at least one big helping hand: the Residential Clean Energy Tax Credit.

 What Is A Tax Credit?

 In essence, tax liability represents your debt to the government, and in some cases, like with the solar tax credit, the government offers taxpayers ways to reduce the amount they owe.
-The government can offer tax credits to specific groups of people, locations, and industries in order to help them, or to advance a specific goal like the popularization of clean energy.
+The government can offer tax credits to specific groups of people, locations, and industries in order to help them, or to advance a specific goal like the adoption of clean energy.

 While they are somewhat similar, tax credits are different from tax deductions.
 A tax credit reduces the amount of tax owed, while a tax deduction reduces a taxpayer’s taxable income.
 Therefore, a $1 tax credit reduces the amount of taxes you owe by $1, while a $1 tax deduction will have a value that depends on your tax rate.